JohnW876/gift-shack/TESTING.md

 * To verify the webhook can handle checkout functionality if the checkout view fails, I commented out form.submit to simulate a broken form.
 I then submitted an order to verify that it would be successfully processed.
 This was confirmed with Stripe posting the webhook URL to the terminal.
 I also verified that the order was created in Django admin.

 **Email Confirmation**
-* A test purchase was made to verify that the confirmation email would be logged in the terminal with all of the correct order details.
+* A test purchase was made to verify that the confirmation email would be logged in the console with all of the correct order details.
+* Following Gmail set up I registered a test user to verify that they would receive a confirmation email to a test email address and then be able to login.

 **Add Product set up**
 * To verify if the appropriate error message would display when adding a product I submitted a form for an invalid product by adding more than 6 digits to the price.
 The appropriate error message displayed as expected.